 **update 9/26/2011** In case you don’t have coconut oil, just learned a friend used Earth Balance + 1/4 teaspoon pure vanilla extract and it was great!

-I’ll be honest, the 2nd cheeze cake I just made into a sorta round-ish shape (see last pic above) and it held well.
+I’ll be honest, the 2nd cheesecake I just made into a sorta round-ish shape (see last pic above) and it held well.
 If you have 2 molds use ‘em.
 If not – do what strikes your fancy!